 No major auto insurance provider skips credit checks nationwide.
-GEICO, State Farm, Nationwide, Progressive, Allstate and other leading insurers all check credit scores when legally permitted.
+GEICO, State Farm, Nationwide, Progressive, Allstate and other leading insurers check credit scores when they're legally permitted.

 A few smaller companies operate differently:

-- CURE Auto Insurance operates in New Jersey, Pennsylvania and Michigan with a no-credit-check policy.
-The company explicitly states it hasn't used education, occupation or credit scores to determine rates.
+- CURE Auto operates in New Jersey, Pennsylvania and Michigan with a no-credit-check policy.
+The company explicitly states it doesn't use education, occupation or credit scores to determine rates.

 - Lemonade (which acquired Metromile) offers pay-per-mile coverage in eight states and performs only "soft" credit checks that don't impact your credit score.

-While few insurers skip credit checks entirely, it’s still possible to find affordable car insurance with poor credit.
+While few insurers skip credit checks entirely, you can still find affordable car insurance with poor credit.